wchoi20/claim-score/README.md

 These are some examples of the difference between two conversion models:

+### Example 1:

-Q: for which parliamentary constituency did don primarolo serve from 1987 to 2015 \\
+Q: for which parliamentary constituency did don primarolo serve from 1987 to 2015

-A: Bristol South \\
+A: Bristol South

-turker_answer based (v1): Don primarolo served Bristol South from 1987 to 2015. \\
+turker_answer based (v1): Don primarolo served Bristol South from 1987 to 2015.

-rule-based based (v2): Don primarolo served Bristol South from 1987 to 2015 from Bristol South. \\
+rule-based based (v2): Don primarolo served Bristol South from 1987 to 2015 from Bristol South.

-\\
+### Example 2:

-Q: how many new bank notes are there in india \\
+Q: how many new bank notes are there in india

-A: 100 \\
+A: 100

-turker_answer based (v1): There are 100 new bank notes in India. \\
+turker_answer based (v1): There are 100 new bank notes in India.

-rule-based based (v2): There in India are 100 new bank notes. \\
+rule-based based (v2): There in India are 100 new bank notes.

 ##